-- 1. It is recommended not to bring purses, wallets, bookbags, etc. Coats/jackets may be placed in lockers; however, the center is not responsible for lost or stolen items. - Cell phones and pagers may not be used in the clinical simulation setting without the permission of center staff. - 3.
-PICTURES AND VIDEO RECORDINGS ARE NOT ALLOWED without permission of center staff. - VI.
+- 1. It is recommended not to bring purses, wallets, bookbags, etc. Coats/jackets may be placed in lockers; however, the center is not responsible for lost or stolen items. - 2.
+Cell phones and pagers may not be used in the clinical simulation setting without the permission of center staff. - 3.
+PICTURES AND VIDEO RECORDINGS ARE NOT ALLOWED without permission of center staff.

+VI.
 Food and drink are not allowed in the CSC, except water with a spill-proof lid.
 There is no student lounge or break room in the CSC.
-Plan accordingly. - VII.
-JoAnn Bingham CSC patient information is considered confidential and patient cases cannot be discussed outside the CSC clinical environment. - VIII.
-ALL activities in the JoAnn Bingham CSC are monitored by video camera.
-Professional, moral, and ethical behavior and speech is expected of everyone in the simulation center. - IX.
-The CSC process includes audio-videotaping of the simulation activity.
-These video recordings may be used for follow-up instruction, orientation to the simulated environment, accrediting body documentation examples, CSC tours, and seminars.
+Plan accordingly.
+VII.
+CSC patient information is considered confidential and patient cases cannot be discussed outside the CSC clinical environment.
+VIII.
+ALL activities in the CSC are monitored by video camera.
+Professional, moral, and ethical behavior and speech is expected of everyone in the simulation center.
+IX.
+The CSC process includes audio-videotaping of the simulation activit used for follow-up instruction, orientation to the simulated environ documentation examples, CSC tours, and seminars.
 By signing below, I acknowledge that I have read and understand the above expectations and agree to abide by the terms of this Agreement.
+Lear ner Signature Date

-Learner Signature Date Print Name
+Print Name